-- The total Mn market in 2022 is approximately 22 million tonnes, with Mn use currently dominated by the steel industry, however, high purity manganese suitable for the battery market makes up less than 0.5% of the global manganese market. - The bottleneck in supply of HPMSM and HPEMM is the lack of high-purity refining capacity.
+- The market for HPMSM and HPEMM is forecast to be radically transformed as a result of the 'EV revolution'.
+Most lithium-ion batteries that power electric vehicles are expected to use manganese in their cathodes and these manganese-containing battery chemistries are expected to dominate the battery market for the next two decades. - As a result, CPM Group expects the demand for high purity manganese to increase 13 times between 2021 and 2031 (from 90 kt to 1.1 million tonnes of Mn contained) and 50 times between 2021 and 2050 (to 4.5 million tonnes of Mn contained). - The total Mn market in 2022 is approximately 22 million tonnes, with Mn use currently dominated by the steel industry, however, high purity manganese suitable for the battery market makes up less than 0.5% of the global manganese market. - The bottleneck in supply of HPMSM and HPEMM is the lack of high-purity refining capacity.
 Known expansions and new projects are unable to satisfy this demand.
-CPM Group forecast's the 2031 deficit to be 475kt Mn equivalent and if battery demand continues to grow as expected and no additional new projects come to the market, the deficit would increase to 1 million tonnes by 2037.
+CPM Group forecasts the 2031 deficit to be 475kt Mn equivalent and if battery demand continues to grow as expected and no additional new projects come to the market, the deficit would increase to 1 million tonnes by 2037.